 Dr. Teitelbaum has been doing endoscopic abdominoplasties on men for over fifteen years and is thrilled with the results.
 The problem these men have is related to a congenital weakness of their abdomens, and many have worked out hard their entire lives.
 Helping them to have the bodies they have strived for is what this procedures is all about.

-Patients as far away as Ireland have traveled to see Dr. Teitelbaum for this procedure.
-Even a plastic surgeon aware of Dr. Teitelbaum's expertise in this issue travelled from far away to have his endoscopic tummy tuck done performed by Dr. Teitelbaum personally.
+Patients from throughout the United States and Canada, and as far away as Africa, the Middle East, Australia, and remote parts of China have traveled to see Dr. Teitelbaum for this procedure.
+Even a plastic surgeon aware of Dr. Teitelbaum's expertise in this issue traveled from far away to have his endoscopic tummy tuck performed by Dr. Teitelbaum personally.